 Plants that do well for me, may not grow as well for you.
 The varieties I grow may not be available in your area, but the ideas are there.

 So take that bit of information and don’t feel discouraged if your garden grows differently.

 Cause it will.

-And let me tell you how different the gardening is here at my new house.
+I grew my flower gardens for 23 years at my former home and let me tell you how different the gardening is here at my new house.